KevinAndrewHudnall/the-living-tree-of-life/README.md

 # the-living-tree-of-life

 A random iterated function system that implements nestedness, duality, and randomness to generate a multifractal tree of life, as described in the associated article: Hudnall & D'Souza (2025), Journal of Theoretical Biology.
 DOI: 10.1016/j.jtbi.2025.112121.
+If you use this code, please cite the associated article.

 # Usage